svgeesus/ondesModulaire/nasilard/readme.md

 Use voltage follower output buffers to prevent negative inputs at the outputs, or high current drain if an output is shorted.

-## LM339 comparator

-Could run on +12 -12 to allow all possible input voltages.
-Needs two 100n bypass caps, from +12 to GND and -12 to GND.
-Note that output swings from pull-up voltage when high, to the negative rail voltage when low (17V swing) so will need clamping to 0V before sending to the monostable.

-Alternatively, run on +12 0V so output low is 0V, and do the bipolar to unipolar conversion ahead of the comparator.
-Could use a zener diode, possibly with a voltage follower or two inverting stages.

-Uh, and this is a quad but we don't need a window so a dual would be better.

-Open-collector output pulled up to +5V to feed the 74HCT221

-LM339AN is PDIP-14, LM339AD is SOIC-14

-For rising/falling, see [CGS slope detector](https://www.elby-designs.com/webtek/cgs/cgs62/cgs62_sd.html).
-The same signal is fed to both inputs of the comparator, but the negative input is fed by a 2k2 - 1M voltage divider to -12V to pull it low.
-The positive input is fed by an RC network with R = 10k + 1M trimmer, and C = 100n to ground.
-A rising voltage will be delayed by the RC circuit and rise slower, triggering the comparator.
-(That circuit assumes the next stage is inverting, so experiment and swap as needed).

-LM393A or LM293A (PDIP, dual) comparators may be more suitable, rather than using only two comparators from a quad package.
-However, max input voltage is only V+ -2V.
-Maybe incorporate protection clipping to +10V?

-Pull-up should give 100 μA to max 1mA current, so for a 5V pull up the resistor should be 4k7 to 47k, with larger resistance values providing a slower rise time.

 ## BOM for breadboarding